 Example from: Shokraneh F, Ilghami R, Masoomi R, Amanollahi A. How to Select a Journal to Submit and Publish Your Biomedical Paper?
 BioImpacts 2012; 2(1): 61-68

-“Farhad Shokraneh and Roghayeh Ilghami are paid as editors in editorial office of BioImpacts.
+“Farhad Shokraneh and Roghayeh Ilghami are paid as editors in the editorial office of BioImpacts.
 Also, Alireza Amanollahi is one of the honored editors of Journal of Health Administration.
-Authors declared that their affiliations may affect content of this paper but this paper does not reflect thoughts of their affiliated journals.”
+Authors declared that their affiliations may affect the content of this paper but this paper does not reflect thoughts of their affiliated journals.”

 A section entitled “Study highlights” should be included before references.
 The section will contain two subsections: 1) What is current knowledge?
 2) What is new here?